You have 0 free articles left this month.

 By Miranda Brownlee 11 minute read

-Federal Member for Bradfield Paul Fletcher has raised concerns about the $13.9 billion in new costs the expansion of the Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill is expected to impose on a range of industries including accounting firms, real estate firms and smaller legal practices.
+Federal Member for Bradfield Paul Fletcher has raised concerns about the $13.9 billion in new costs the expansion of the Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill is expected to impose on industries including accounting firms, real estate firms and smaller legal practices.

-In a speech in Parliament this week, the Shadow Minister for government services and the digital economy Paul Fletcher said the Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill 2024 will increase costs for small businesses all over Australia and also for those providing professional services to these businesses.
+In a speech in Parliament this week, shadow minister for government services and the digital economy, Paul Fletcher, said the Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill 2024 would increase costs for small businesses all over Australia and for those providing professional services to these businesses.

-The bill expands Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill Act to lawyers, accountants, real estate agents, gemstone dealers and other designated non-financial businesses and professions.
+The bill would expand the Anti-Money Laundering and Counter-Terrorism Financing Amendment Bill Act to lawyers, accountants, real estate agents, gemstone dealers and other designated non-financial businesses and professions.

 "Almost 90,000 businesses across Australia will now be subject to this complex new regime.
-It is a massive step, and one that [the Coalition] takes very seriously," said Fletcher.
+It is a massive step, and one that [the Coalition] takes very seriously," Fletcher said.

-Fletcher noted that Treasury modelling suggests that the bill will result in $13.9 billion in new costs over 10 years.
+Fletcher noted that Treasury modelling suggests that the bill would result in $13.9 billion in new costs over 10 years.

 ==